ZihaoLiu0927/Algorithm_courseProject/README.md

 # Algorithm_courseProject
-  Recording all the code in the algorithm (Coursera, Kevin Wayne) course project
+  Recording all the code in the algorithm (Coursera, Kevin Wayne) course projects